 In addition to the Board remuneration, it was decided, that the following remuneration for committee work would be awarded; Audit Committee Chair EUR 12,500 and Members of Audit Committee EUR 6,250; Remuneration Committee Chair EUR 6,250 and Remuneration Committee Member EUR 3,125.

 Guidelines for remuneration to senior management

-The annual general meeting 2018 (AGM) approved the following guidelines for remuneration to the senior management for the period until the Annual General Meeting of 2019.
+The Board of Directors proposes that the Meeting resolves on the following guidelines for remuneration to the senior management for the period until the Annual General Meeting of 2020.

-Upon termination by the Company, the CEO is entitled to six months’ salary as severance pay.
-Other members of the Senior Management may in addition to their fixed monthly salary during the notice period be entitled to severance pay in a maximum amount of three months’ basic salary.
-No variable remuneration and no severance pay shall be paid to acting CEO.
+Upon termination by the Company, the CEO is entitled to a maximum of six months’ salary as severance pay.
+Other members of the Senior Management may in addition to their fixed monthly salary during the notice period be entitled to severance pay in a maximum amount of three months’ base salary.

 The Board of Directors of the Company is given the possibility to deviate from the above guidelines in individual cases should special reasons justify this.
 If this is the case, the information and the reasons for the deviation shall be reported at the next Annual General Meeting.